an early registration is important for Visa issuing

 8. Cryosol management: problems and solutions

-Abstracts should not exceed 500 words, including the title.
+Abstracts should not exceed 3500 characters, including the title.
 The first line should include the title; the second line, full name(s) of the author(s) (given name followed by family name); the third line, affiliation(s); and the fourth line, e-mail address of the corresponding author.
 The text starts from the next line.
 No formatting is needed; any conventional font may be used.

 |Conference and mid-conference field seminar||Post-conference field workshop||Lena Pillars excursion|